 Summer time in Alaska – between Kodiak and Juneau – is one of the best environments for whale watching in the world.
 With huge gatherings of humpback whales and populations of resident and transient orcas, there is a lot to be seen!
 May through August or September is the best time of year to look for orcas in Alaska.
 Juneau and Seward seem to have more consistent sightings, while orcas come and go from other places like Homer and Kodiak during this time.
 Additionally, the two distinct populations of orcas (resident and transient) tend to have different ranges.
 Juneau tends to see both residents and transients, while Seward sees more residents and Homer can have see one or the other throughout any given season.

-> Although Norway has a controversial reputation with whales, traveling with serious and registered small whale watching companies is one way that you can help convince Norwegian authorities that watching whales is more beneficial than whaling.
+Although Norway has a controversial reputation with whales, traveling with responsible whale watching tours can be a way to help convince Norwegian authorities that watching whales is more beneficial than whaling.

-> Bremer Bay, Australia
+Bremer Bay, Australia

 Discovered by researchers about only decade ago, the offshore Bremer sub-basin is one of the most spectacular aggregations of orcas in the southern hemisphere.
 It is believed that a nutrient rich Antarctic flow enters the canyon and kicks off a very potent food chain which attracts orcas.
 Australia-based Project ORCA has been researching this population since 2014, and has catalogued over 150 individuals.
 With the sub-basin being about 50 kilometers from shore, be prepared for an offshore excursion to look for these whales – tours can be over 8 hours long!
 Orcas are reliably sighted during the months of January to April.

 Snæfellsnes Peninsula, Iceland